What to Do If Your Dog Is Choking

 Once the object is removed from your dog's throat, closely monitor your dog to make sure that he is breathing normally.
 If your dog does not begin breathing normally on his own, you may need to start artificial respiration.
 If your dog does not have a pulse, begin CPR.
 Even if your dog does seem perfectly fine, it's a good idea to get him/her to a vet for a check up, just to make sure everything is okay.

 Pet owners should know ahead of time how to deal with emergencies such as a choking pet.
-Hopefully most dog owners will never have to use these techniques on their dog, but in the even that your dog does ever choke, knowing how to react quickly and calmly can mean the difference between life and death for your best friend.
+Hopefully most dog owners will never have to use these techniques on their dog, but in the event that your dog does ever choke, knowing how to react quickly and calmly can mean the difference between life and death for your best friend.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.